bokveizen/edge-probability-graph-model/README.md

 ## Appendix

-See the PDF file in the root directory: `appendix.pdf`.
+See the PDF file in the root directory for the full version with the appendix: `full_paper_with_appendix.pdf`.

 ## Citation